KooshaYeganeh/rango/README.md

 **Scan**

-Full Scan : Full Scan of System with ClamAV and RKHunter and Lynis")
+*Full Scan : Full Scan of System with ClamAV and RKHunter and Lynis*

 ```
 rango --scan --full